aristanetworks/avd/docs/howto/connected_endpoints/README.md

 - You want to apply the same profile to a range of interfaces
 - Endpoint-specific details are not required

-This key is typically defined in a folder named `CONNECTED_ENDPOINTS`, but it can be defined elsewhere, depending on your environment.

 !!! warning
-    It is not recommended to mix `connected_endpoints` and `network_ports` in a single inventory.
-When in doubt or troubleshooting inventory, please us `connected_endpoints` as it requires more deterministic inputs and builds more deterministic outputs.
+    Both data models share the same underlying implementation and can coexist without conflicts.
+If a switch port is defined in both “Connected Endpoints” and “Network Ports”, the “Connected Endpoints” configuration will take precedence.

 ## Concepts

 **port_profiles**: Port profiles are used to share common settings for connected_endpoints and network_ports.
 Keys are the same as those used under endpoint adapters.
 Keys defined under endpoint adapters take precedence.

 **adapters**:  An adapter represents a network interface on the connected_endpoint.
-They serve as the bridge between the Fabric (the switches) and the Endpoints (the devices).
-They define how a specific device is cabled and what network services (VLANs, VRFs) it should receive.

 ### Port Profiles